 BVLRA Fair Wear and Tear

-At the end of the contract your vehicle will be returned to the leasing company and assessed to determine whether the vehicle meets the agreed returned condition.
+Returning your leased vehicle.
+At the end of the contract, your vehicle will be returned to the leasing company and assessed to determine whether the vehicle meets the agreed returned condition.

 What is fair wear and tear?

-Fair wear and tear occurs when normal usage causes deterioration to a vehicle.
+Fair wear and tear can occur when normal usage causes deterioration to a vehicle.
 It is not to be confused with damage which occurs as a result of a specific event or series of events such as impact, inappropriate stowing of items, harsh-treatment, negligent acts or omissions.

 Why do BVRLA members have end of lease charges?